gray-crowned rosy finch

 Snowy plover

-Get to know Oregon’s wealth of birdwatching locations.
-The Rogue Valley objective is to find birds of the California chaparral Bluegray Gnatcatcher, California Towhee, Oak Titmouse, plus the wealth of spring flowers.
-We will also see Oscar Wilde’s The Importance of Being Earnest at the Oregon Shakespeare Festival.
-Along Oak Creek, we will scout for orioles, tanagers, warblers, and other spring migrants.
+The Rogue Valley objective is to find spring migrants of the California chaparral plus a wealth of spring flowers.
+We will also see a play at the Oregon Shakespeare Festival.

 All trips usually have a wide range of expert observers who point out not only the birds, but butterflies, dragonflies, mammals, reptiles, flowers, and geology.
 Signup sheets for all trips will be available at MWBA general meetings and by email to FieldTripMultiday@mwbirdalliance.org.